hvalfangst/azure-static-react-website-triggering-functions/README.md

 ## Allocate resources

-The shell script [allocate_resources](infra/allocate_resources.sh) creates Azure resources using the Azure CLI and a [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) template [file](infra/main.bicep).
+The shell script [allocate_resources](infra/allocate_resources.sh) creates Azure resources using the Azure CLI in conjunction with a
+[Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) template [file](infra/main.bicep).

 It will create the following hierarchy of resources: